siddhesh-sakhalkar/SakhalkarLab/index.md

 {% capture text %}

-Key areas of interest include Scientific Machine Learning (SciML) for engineering simulations, Structural Mechanics & Dynamics (with emphasis on Design Optimization, Uncertainty Quantification and System Identification) and Fluid Mechanics (with a focus on micro- and nanoscale flows).
+Key areas of interest include Scientific Machine Learning (SciML) for engineering simulations, Structural Mechanics and Dynamics (with emphasis on Design Optimization, Uncertainty Quantification and System Identification) and Fluid Mechanics (with a focus on micro- and nanoscale flows).
 Learn more about our ongoing research projects here.

 {%
   include button.html